-Rougié breeds Moulard ducks who are predisposed to hand-feeding.
+Rougié breeds Moulard ducks.
 We produce the highest quality Foie Gras by domesticating the natural ability of waterfowls to gorge and store energy in their livers before embarking on their long journeys.
 Each step of the growing and hand-feeding process is closely supervised.
 Rougié offers superior products all year long thanks to our attention to details and great concern for the caretaking of our ducks.
 Moderation and fostering a stressless environment are the cornerstones of our process.

 Moulard ducks' oesophagus and crop sac are expandable in order to store food.
 They regulate the progressive ingestion of each meal.
 By observing and feeling the crop sac, caretakers determine the ingestion potential of each duck.